SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 Such a large number of interactions may be impractical in many real-world applications.
 For example, robots are subject to wear and tear and, hence, millions of interactions may change or damage the system.
 Moreover, practical systems have limitations in the form of the maximumtorque that can be safely applied.
-To reduce the number of system interactionswhile naturally handling constraints, we propose a model-based RL frameworkbased on Model Predictive Control (MPC).
+To reduce the number of system interactions while naturally handling constraints, we propose a model-based RL framework based on Model Predictive Control (MPC).
-In particular, we propose to learn aprobabilistic transition model using Gaussian Processes (GPs) to incorporate modeluncertainties into long-term predictions, thereby, reducing the impact of modelerrors.
-We then use MPC to find a control sequence that minimises the expectedlong-term cost.
+In particular, we propose to learn a probabilistic transition model using Gaussian Processes (GPs) to incorporate model uncertainties into long-term predictions, thereby, reducing the impact of model errors.
+We then use MPC to find a control sequence that minimises the expected long-term cost.
-We provide theoretical guarantees for the first-order optimality in the GP-based transition models with deterministic approximate inference forlong-term planning.
+We provide theoretical guarantees for the first-order optimality in the GP-based transition models with deterministic approximate inference for long-term planning.
 The proposed framework demonstrates superior data efficiency and learning rates compared to the current state of the art.

 ---